timgriffin-dev/blog-site/posts/understanding-id-tokens-and-access-tokens.md

 **Frontend complexity**: Every API call would need modification to send ID tokens instead of the default access tokens we are already sending.

-We eventually figured out the custom access token configuration and added the beta-tester claim there instead.
-This kept the proper token separation and avoided any frontend changes.
+ We eventually figured out the custom access token configuration by creating a custom resource audienced to our APIs, attaching a scope to that resource, and requesting that scope during the login redirect.
+This added the beta-tester claim to our access tokens with the proper audience, keeping proper token separation and avoiding any frontend changes.

 ### Token Types